 The CTPM, in collaboration with appropriate study team members, collects and documents completion of each of the identified items on the Site Activation Checklist.
 The CTPM is responsible for completing the Site Activation Checklist for each participating site prior to notifying the site of activation.
 The CTPM must be able to verify procedures are complete and adequate evidence is filed in the TMF, when applicable.
 The CTPM is responsible for ensuring that required documents are collected and reviewed for accuracy, when applicable.

-Adequate documentation for site activation requirements includes but is not limited to:
+Adequate documentation for site activation requirements generally includes: